Master of Science in Applied Economics

 Complete the master’s degree program in 12 to 24 months.
 The graduate certificate in quantitative methods lasts nine to 12 months.

-The master’s degree in applied economics offers concentrations in:
+The master’s degree in applied economics offers focus areas in:

 Prepare to contribute to the formation of government policies.
 The coursework includes an exploration of modeling for use in the analysis of taxation, income distribution, and environmental matters.
 Study online or on campus.